Toxic Zombies: Production

 The film was produced in the late 1970s while McCrann, who was a graduate of Princeton University and Yale Law School and senior vice president at Marsh & McLennnan, was on hiatus.
+It was filmed on the farm of John and Mary Triboletti in Mills, PA.

 Release and controversy

 The film was given a limited release theatrically in the United States by Parker National Distributing.
 It was also shown twice on the USA Network.

-Toxic Zombies is one of the films labelled a video nasty and was banned in the United Kingdom in the 1980s.
+In the United Kingdom, Toxic Zombies was one of the films labelled a video nasty and banned in the 1980s.

 Reception

 According to McCrann's wife Michelle, the film "epitomized (his) sense of humor".

-Leonard Maltin qualified the film as a "bomb".
-The film was also panned in Cinefantastique.
+Leonard Maltin rated the film as a "bomb", and it was also panned in Cinefantastique.
 Writing in The Zombie Film Encyclopedia, academic Peter Dendle said, "Despite inconsistent behavior patterns and embarrassing acting, Toxic Zombies has the dubious honor of inaugurating the entire 'redneck zombie' subgenre that would thrive inexplicably in the '80s."

 McCrann would later work for Marsh & McLennan and was killed in their World Trade Center offices during the September 11 attacks.